EVRGR/api/README.md

 	(3) Merchant listing of services

 The public version of the protocol does not include the purchase of credits.
-Please contact us at info@evr.gr if you need any additional service that may be part of the private API
+Please contact us at info@evr.gr if you need any additional service that may be part of the private API.